openaq/aqi-hub/docs/indices/peru.md

 ## Methods

-MINAM determines pollutant specific standards which forms the basis for computing the sub-index for the INCA.
+MINAM determines pollutant-specific standards which form the basis for computing the sub-index for the INCA.
 There is no specific guidance on rounding or truncating values before computing the index.

-To calculate the INCA index for a pollutant we multiply the pollutant by 100 divided the pollutant standard for that pollutant:
+To calculate the INCA index for a pollutant the pollutant is multiplied by 100 then divided by the pollutant standard for that pollutant:

 ```tex